ros-industrial/easy_manipulation_deployment/docs/sphinx/source/emd_packages/grasp_planner/grasp_planner_msgs.rst

 Package Subcriber
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You are able to use any perception package to work with the grasp planner, **as long as it follows the message type definitions below**.
-The grasp planner ROS2 subscriber subscribes to the topic :code:`/processor/epd_localize_output` of message type :code:`EPDObjectLocalization.msg` , so make sure that your perception package publishes to a topic in that format.
+The grasp planner ROS2 subscriber subscribes to either :code:`/processor/epd_localize_output` topic of message type :code:`EPDObjectLocalization.msg`
+**or** any ROS2 :code:`pointcloud` topic of message type :code:`PointCloud2.msg` `Pointcloud <http://docs.ros.org/en/noetic/api/sensor_msgs/html/msg/PointCloud2.html>`_ , so make sure that your perception package publishes to a topic in that format.

 For convenience, you can use the `easy_perception_deployment <https://github.com/ros-industrial/easy_perception_deployment/>`_ package which follows this convention.

-Topic Name :  `/processor/epd_localize_output`
+Subscribing to Easy Perception Deployment topic
 ------------------------------------------------

+.. rubric:: Topic Name :  `/processor/epd_localize_output`

 Message Name: EPDObjectLocalization.msg
 -----------------------------------------